ndraiman/WifiPasswords/README.md

 ***

 ##Troubleshooting
-In case the app is unable to find the file containing your saved wifi passwords please goto settings and choose one of the other known locations & try again.
+In case the app is unable to find the file containing your saved wifi passwords please google your device's path for the saved wifi passwords file.

-If all the known locations do not work, you can insert a location manually.
+then insert it manually into the app's settings.

+the most commonly used paths by manufacturers which the app automatically tries are:
+- /data/misc/wifi/wpa_supplicant.conf
+- /data/wifi/bcm_supp.conf
+- /data/misc/wifi/wpa.conf

+<a href="#wifipasswords">Back to Top</a>

 ##License